agilepro/software-craftsmanship/docs/Management/Source Management/source30-cvs-essentials.md

 ```

-Occasionally you will notice a file in the list that you don’t think that you changed.
+Occasionally you will notice a file in the list that you don't think that you changed.
 See the changes that you have made in this file by going to that directory and typing:

 ```
 cvs diff file.ext